 D. Making as much money as possible from the investments I have chosen

-3. Back in 2008, you may recall that market took a major decline and stocks lost nearly 30% of their value.
+3. Back in 2008, the market took a major decline and stocks lost nearly 30% of their value.
 If you had owned stocks at that time, how would you have reacted?
 Or if you DID own stocks at the time, how did you react?

 A. I sold or would have sold all of my stocks!
 I would rather lose money than risk losing any more!